pfefferle/wordpress-webfinger/readme.txt

 1. Upload the `webfinger`-folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the *Plugins* menu in WordPress
 3. ...and that's it :)

+== Upgrade Notice ==

+= 3.0.0 =

+This versions drops classic WebFinger support to keep the plugin short and simple